malagori/Simulation/ReadMe.md

 Pre-requistics to simulationGFI.py:

-a) export path to seq-gen source:
+a) Export path to seq-gen source:
 	export PATH=/path/to/seq-gen/source-folder:$PATH

-b) export path to jprime jar file:
+b) Export path to jprime jar file:
 	PATH=/path/to/jprime-X.X.X.jar:$PATH

 c) pip install argparse (if not installed on your computer)

 Help Options: